 If your child is in a home care situation, ask them to limit TV time around your child.
-Even when the TV is on in the background, studies show that it interferes with adult-child interactions.
-If your child’s caregiver does not provide engaging activities for your child during the day, you can make some suggestions.
-Maybe say, “it is a beautiful day, maybe you can take her to a park or go for a walk.”
+Even when the TV is on in the background, studies show it interferes with adult-child interactions.1,2 If your child’s caregiver does not provide engaging activities for your child during the day, you can make some suggestions.
+Maybe say, “It is a beautiful day, maybe you can take her to a park or go for a walk.”
 You can also provide activities for them to do.
-Maybe bring toys or arts and crafts for your child to do with their caregiver.
+Bring toys or arts and crafts for your child to do with their caregiver.

 A healthy, stimulating environment is what counts.

-The most important thing that your child needs for optimal child development is lots of stimulation and experiences.
-Children take in information from all their senses by seeing, hearing, taste, smell, and feel.
+The most important thing your child needs for optimal development is lots of stimulation and experiences.
+Children take in information from all their senses by seeing, hearing, tasting, smelling, and touching.
 When this happens, their brain cells connect, and new learning occurs.
-An adequately stimulated baby will get so many new connections in her brain in her first year that her brain will literally double in weight and triple by age three.
+An adequately stimulated baby will get so many new connections in her brain in her first year that her brain will double in weight and triple by age three.3

-In fact, ninety percent of a child’s brain is formed before they even start kindergarten, so this is absolutely a critical period.
-But that does not mean child development cannot occur when your child is not with you.
-In many cases, they may be getting even more positive stimulation because of their environment.
+In fact, ninety percent of a child’s brain is formed before kindergarten, so this is a critical period.1 But that does not mean child development cannot occur when your child is not with you.
+In many cases, they may get even more positive stimulation because of their environment.
 Rest assured, your child can get a great start in life whether you are a working mom or a stay-at-home mom.